 |BCP formulation and training||

 The Yamaha Group is globally promoting internal control activities centered around financial management, such as the Groupwide standardization of operational processes.
 The Working Group for Financial Management is responsible for confirming that operations across the entire Group follow the Group Internal Control Policies & Rules and other regulations.

 The Working Group for Compliance, an organization positioned under the Risk Management Committee, which is an advisory body to the president, is a central organization in the promotion of compliance.
-Chaired by a managing executive officer, this working group both promotes compliance in the Group and monitors the business execution of divisions and Group companies to ensure legal compliance and ethical operations.
+This working group both promotes compliance in the Group and monitors the business execution of divisions and Group companies to ensure legal compliance and ethical operations.
 It also executes measures to maintain healthy business activities through employee education, awareness-raising, questionnaires, and the establishment of whistleblowing and consultation helplines.

 The Yamaha Group has established provisions for trade security control in its Compliance Code of Conduct as compliance measures pertaining to international trading.

 The Working Group for Export Control has been established and export control regulations and import and export procedure regulations have been formulated as part of efforts to develop a process for managing exports.